Hexclad-Security-LLC/.github/profile/README.md

 ## About

-Hexclad Security is a cybersecurity and managed services firm delivering secure, AI-driven infrastructure for small and mid-sized businesses.
-We design, deploy, and manage the systems that keep organizations protected — from endpoint security to cloud operations to intelligent automation.
+HexClad Security builds websites and AI-powered business systems on managed, open-source infrastructure.
+Businesses pick what they need — we design it, deploy it, and run it.
+US-based.
+Open-source.
+Cancel anytime.

+You start with a credible, secure website.
+As you grow, it becomes a full business system: online sales, automated workflows, and AI that does real work.

-## Services
+## What We Build

+**HexHosting** — Managed websites and e-commerce on hardened, open-source infrastructure (Odoo 19).
+Hosting, updates, backups, and monitoring all handled for you.

+**HexAI** — AI built into the business: live chat, lead qualification, automated workflows, and LLM-driven tools that actually move the needle.

-**HexCertified** — Compliance-ready security audits, policy frameworks, and risk assessments tailored to your industry.
+**HexCertified** — Security and compliance frameworks, audits, and risk assessments for businesses that need to prove they're buttoned up.

-**HexHosting** — Fully managed cloud infrastructure with hardened containers, automated backups, and 24/7 monitoring.

-**HexAI** — AI-powered operations including intelligent CRM agents, automated workflows, and LLM-driven business tools.
+## How It Works

+- **Pick what you need** — click the pieces you want, or start from a plan.
+- **We build it** — a real website template, set up by real people in minutes.
+No drag-and-drop builders.
+- **You run the business** — we handle hosting, fixes, and updates in the background.

 ## Philosophy

-We believe security shouldn't be a luxury reserved for enterprises.
+Security and automation shouldn't be locked behind enterprise budgets.
 Every business deserves infrastructure that's hardened by default, monitored around the clock, and powered by intelligent automation — without the enterprise price tag.

 ---